furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 With the help of those two aliases and `main.clj`, we can create an uberjar which is a single jar file that can be run directly on any machine that has Java runtime.
 Once the jar file is run, the main function defined in `main.clj` will be triggered and start the server.

-The `web-app` base serves the frontend web application using ClojureScript and Re-frame.
-It provides the user interface for the RealWorld application, including article management, user authentication, and profile features.

 Finally, the `handler.clj` namespace is the place where we define our handlers.
 Since `rest-api` is the only place where our project exposes its functionality, its handler needs to call functions in different components via their `interfaces`.
 If you check out the `:require` statements on top of the namespace, you'll see this: